 What Merchants Say

-In addition to those 35 complaints, the company has also received 11 informal reviews on its BBB profile.6 reviewers are negative while 5 are positive.
-The most recent negative review is from a merchant warning of hidden fees:
+The company has also received no informal reviews on its BBB profile.
+A previous negative review is from a client warning of hidden fees:

 I had a terrible experience with this company.
 After being assured by their representative this would be the most effective way for me to process credit card payments for my small business, I found myself pay a ton of hidden fees.
 I ended up paying $97.11 in fees for the $280 credit card transaction I processed in November, 2018.
 The customer service is awful, and wait times often exceeded 20 minutes.
 Upon closing my account they refused to refund me any of these hidden fees.

-Merchants stuck in similar situations should take the steps to familiarize themselves with contract terms to avoid that often result in hidden fees.
+Clients stuck in similar situations should take steps to familiarize themselves with contract terms to avoid that often result in hidden fees.